This chapter should be cited as follows:

 Thermoregulation for premature babies

-Earlier in this chapter, the mechanisms of heat loss are described.
-Premature babies are very prone to hypothermia through these mechanisms due to the lack of subcutaneous fat and mechanisms to generate heat.12 Hypothermia can increase mortality and also cause significant morbidity, including worsening pulmonary insufficiency and intraventricular hemorrhage.13 For this reason, premature and smaller babies (under 1.5 kg) need specific measures to maintain body temperature.
+Premature infants are prone to hypothermia because of minimal subcutaneous fat and immature heat-generating mechanisms.12 Hypothermia can increase mortality and also cause significant morbidity, including worsening pulmonary insufficiency and intraventricular hemorrhage.13 For this reason, premature and smaller babies (under 1.5 kg) need specific measures to maintain body temperature.

 Babies under 1 kg or under 29 weeks should be covered in an occlusive plastic covering to reduce heat loss (Figure 2).14 This can be achieved through the use of occlusive plastic wraps or by placing into a plastic bag, such as a large plastic sandwich bag.
 These do not need to be sterile, but should be stored in a clean, dust free area.
 Babies need to be placed, feet first, in the occlusive cover as soon as they are born, without being dried.
 The plastic cover should be brought up to the neck and any excess opening should be lightly closed using tape.
 The head should be dried and covered with a hat, leaving the face as the only part of the baby that is exposed.
-The plastic covered baby should not be covered with blankets.
+The plastic-bag covered baby should not be covered with blankets.
 They should be placed under the overhead heat source, which should initially be set to the highest heat output.
 This allows the water on the baby to create a warm, humid environment that reduces heat loss.
 Babies under 800 g, and/or under 27 weeks may require additional warmth through the use of thermal mattresses such as the Transwarmer mattress.
+Premature babies can also get overheated easily if the above measures are applied rigorously.
+For this reason, continuous temperature monitoring during stabilization or resuscitation is recommended.

 2

-Preterm baby placed, feet first, into plastic bag.
+Model of preterm baby placed, feet first, into plastic bag to reduce heat loss.

 Respiratory support for premature babies

 Premature babies are more susceptible to the toxic effects of hyperoxia with evidence of adverse long-term effects.
-Respiratory resuscitation should always be undertaken in air and only increased if there is significant resuscitation need or inability to achieve the following saturations:5 The recommended saturations thresholds for premature babies are described earlier in this chapter.
+Respiratory resuscitation should always be undertaken in air and increased only if there is significant resuscitation need or inability to achieve the recommended saturation thresholds provided above.5

-Continuous pulse oximetry should be used during the stabilization of a preterm baby as this allows for monitoring of heart rate and saturations and determines when, if any, additional respiratory support is required.
+Continuous pulse oximetry should be used during the stabilization of a preterm baby as this allows for monitoring of heart rate and saturation and determines when, if any, additional respiratory support is required.

 Other factors

-Preterm babies lack glycogen and fat stores, have increased metabolic demand and reduced ability to mount a counter regulatory response to low blood glucose levels therefore, are at an increased risk of hypoglycemia within the first few hours of life.15 Preterm neonates near 34 weeks’ gestation can be managed on the postnatal ward with the mother, but with increased vigilance to poor feeding and hypoglycemia.
-Three hourly feeding and monitoring of blood glucose level is paramount with a low threshold to escalate support if concerns.
-There is an increased risk of jaundice due to liver immaturity, therefore, inability to get rid of bilirubin, so close monitoring of jaundice is also important.
+Preterm babies lack glycogen and fat stores, have increased metabolic demand and reduced ability to mount a counter regulatory response to low blood glucose levels.
+They are, therefore, are at increased risk of hypoglycemia within the first few hours of postnatal life.15 Preterm neonates near 34 weeks’ gestation can be managed on the postnatal ward with the mother, but with increased vigilance to poor feeding and hypoglycemia.
+Three-hourly feeding and monitoring of blood glucose level is paramount with a low threshold to escalate support, if concerned.
+There is an increased risk of jaundice due to liver immaturity and inability to get rid of bilirubin, so close monitoring for jaundice is also important.

-Babies born close to term can often be supported in the same manner as a non-compromised term baby.
-Those of a lower gestation age can be managed in the following way:
+Babies born close to term can often be supported in the same manner as non-compromised term babies.
+Those born earlier should be managed with additional measures:

 Management at 34–36 weeks' gestation